How to Start Print on Demand Shopify Store

 It all starts with good design, branding, and marketing.
 I talked about branding and marketing in this post.

-But first, let’s discuss how to ensure your product design is so unique and attractive that it increases your chances of making sales.
+But first, let’s discuss how to ensure that your product design is unique and attractive, which will increase your chances of making sales.

-You have several ways to create the design of your product; your option depends on how competent or skilled you are at working with image editors like Adobe Premiere, Canva, etc. And whether you have the budget to outsource design tasks to professionals.
+You have several ways to create your product’s design.
+Your option depends on how competent or skilled you are at working with image editors like Adobe Premiere, Canva, etc., and whether you have the budget to outsource design tasks to professionals.

 Here are four possible ways to create your product design.

-• Another option is to use AI image creation tools, such as Designs ai and MidJourney.
-AI-generated images are royalty-free so you can use them for free.
-This option also depends on your creativity and use of these AI tools.
+• Another option is to use AI image creation tools, such as Designs AI and MidJourney.
+AI-generated images are royalty-free, so you can use them for free.
+This option also depends on your creativity and the use of these AI tools.

 • Next, you can hire professional designers at marketplaces like Fiverr and Upwork if you want a high-quality job.
 These people are experts in their trade and can guarantee your design availability in different formats, sizes, and colors.

-• Another good option is to buy readymade designs from marketplaces, too.
-But this option may not guarantee a unique design for your brand since there is the possibility the same design may be sold to another buyer.
+• Another good option is to buy ready-made designs from marketplaces, too.
+However, this option may not guarantee a unique design for your brand since the same design may be sold to another buyer.

 One of the first points of product attraction is the design.
-People often see the design first before checking out other specs, and if those meet their requirements, they could place an order.
+People often see the design before checking out other specs, and if those meet their requirements, they place an order.

 Your product design should tap into and resonate with your target audience’s emotions and culture.

-I can not stress more on the importance of design in your print-on-demand ecommerce business.
+I can not stress enough the importance of design in your print-on-demand ecommerce business.

 Setup Your Shopify Store

-I have published several guides on this blog detailing creating a Shopify store for beginners.
+I have published several guides on this blog detailing how to create a Shopify store for beginners.

-These guides are comprehensive enough to guide you from signup to creating your shop, adding products, installing themes, and creating a blog for your store, everything I have covered in this blog.
+These guides are comprehensive enough to take you from sign-up to creating your shop, adding products, installing themes, and creating a blog for your store – everything I have covered in this blog.

 Here is one of those guides on starting an online store on Shopify, and another one that teaches you the step-by-step guide on how to do SEO for a Shopify store